core-methods-in-edm/assignment1/README.md

 For many students this will be the most challenging task this semester.
 Several errors can be corrected by following the instructions located [here](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/).

 A common error is the a fix for mos systems is:

+`error: unable to read askpass response from 'rpostback-askpass'`

 * In RStudio, click on the "Tools" menu and select "Shell"
 * Run the following command: git push -u origin master (*it might ask you for your git username and password.
 Supply this information, make sure it is correct*)